Sven Erik Holmes: Early life and education

 Born in Grand Junction, Colorado, and raised in Bartlesville, Oklahoma, Holmes received his Artium Baccalaureus degree from Harvard University in 1973, a Juris Doctor from the University of Virginia School of Law in 1980, and a Master of Laws (Taxation) from Georgetown University Law Center in 1987.
 He served as a law clerk to United States District Judge Thomas Rutherford Brett from 1980 to 1981.

 Career

-Previously, Holmes was a partner at the law firm of Williams & Connolly in Washington DC, was staff director and general counsel to the Senate Select Committee on Intelligence from 1987 to 1989, Vice President of the Baltimore Orioles from 1989 to 1993, and administrative assistant to Governor David L. Boren of Oklahoma from 1975 to 1977.
+Previously, Holmes was a partner at the law firm of Williams & Connolly in Washington, D.C., was staff director and general counsel to the Senate Select Committee on Intelligence from 1987 to 1989, Vice President of the Baltimore Orioles from 1989 to 1993, and administrative assistant to Governor David L. Boren of Oklahoma from 1975 to 1977.
 He also taught constitutional law as an adjunct professor at the University of Tulsa College of Law from 1999 to 2005.

 He currently sits on the Board of Trustees of St Mary's College of Maryland, and the Board of Trustees of Ford's Theatre.